microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/opentypeextension_delete.md

 ## Permissions

-Depending on the resource you're deleting the extension from and the permission type (delegated or application) requested, one of the following permissions is required to call this API.
+Depending on the resource you're deleting the extension from and the permission type (delegated or application) requested, the specified permission in the following table is the mimimum required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).

 | Supported resource | Delegated (work or school account) | Delegated (personal Microsoft account) | Application |
 |:-----|:-----|:-----|:-----|